-- 4. Check Handles Inbound Refinery Conversion Jobs. - 5.
-Restart the Content Server. - 6.
-Set the file types to be sent to the IBR:

-- a.
-Select Administration, Refinery Administration and then File Formats Wizard. - b.
-Check the boxes for the file types to send to the refinery, or Select All Supported Formats.
+- 4. Check Handles Inbound Refinery Conversion Jobs. - Restart the Content Server. - 6.
+Set the file types to be sent to the IBR: - Select Administration, Refinery Administration and then File Formats Wizard. - b.
+Check the boxes for the appropriate file types to send to the refinery.